 4) attendance of an international Summer School, where students will be able to attend seminars and symposia, and present their work to international audiences and specialists.

-At the end of semester 4, all students are required to present and discuss their dissertation plan before a Qualification Board composed of the supervisors, an external evaluator and one member of the Programme’s Directive Board who will chair the session.
+At the end of semester 4, all students are required to present and discuss their dissertation plan before a Qualification Board composed of the supervisors, an external evaluator (whenever possible, a member of the External Advisory Committee of PhD-COMP) and one member of the Programme’s Directive Board who will chair the session.